Personality disorder: Other and historical classifications

 Other types of personality disorder have been included in previous versions of the diagnostic manuals but have not been retained in subsequent editions.
 Examples include sadistic, self-defeating (masochistic), passive–aggressive, haltlose, and immature personality disorders.
 As some presentations do not align with predefined categories, there are categories available for other and unspecified personality disorders in both the DSM-5-TR and preceding editions; this was also the case in the ICD-10 classification of personality disorders.
 Such diagnoses could be applied to the types of personality disorder which were not included as distinct categories, such as the aforementioned ones.
 Psychologist Theodore Millon, a researcher on personality disorders, as well as other researchers, consider some relegated diagnoses to be equally valid disorders.
 Millon has also proposed other personality disorders or subtypes, including mixtures of aspects of different categories of the officially accepted diagnoses.

+Signs and symptoms

+The central features of personality disturbance in ICD-11, as in DSM-5, are disturbances in aspects of both self and interpersonal functioning.
+These two main features manifest in maladaptive patterns of cognition, emotional experience and expression and behaviour which must be evident across a range of personal and social situations.
+For a diagnosis, these disturbances must be enduring; i.e., present for a minimum of two years.

+Functioning of the self

+Self-dysfunction may manifest as persistent difficulties in maintaining a stable sense of identity, a pervasive sense of impoverished or highly over-valued self-worth, inaccuracies in self-perception or challenges in self-direction and decision making.
+Anankastia means that some individuals may also suffer from perfectionism.
+Disinhibition can lead the person to have mood swings and act on impulses without necessarily thinking about what they are doing.

+Interpersonal difficulties

+Persistent difficulties in making and sustaining close relationships or in the ability to understand other people's perspectives are typical manifestations of the interpersonal dysfunction.
+The person may feel hostility toward others (antagonism).
+Managing conflict in relationships may also present significant challenges.
+They may also develop a lack of trust and lack of emotions towards others.